aaron1729/RAG-chatbot/README.md

+# overview

-this is a silly little chatbot that uses RAG to reference previous chat threads, so that you can "chat with your chats"! it's built using react + vite with a sqlite database, using llama index for RAG.
+this is a silly little chatbot that uses RAG to reference previous chat threads, so that you can "chat with your chats"! it's built using react + vite with a sqlite database, using a python server running llama index for RAG.

 schematically, it's organized as follows.

 ![RAG Chatbot Schematic](assets/RAG-chatbot-schematic.png)

-react+vite app on port 5173 (vite's default).

-node server on port 3000.

-python fastAPI server on port 8000.
+it could be organized more cleanly with a single server, but i started out with just node and then added python for llama index.

+# installation

+## node

+note that there are `package.json` files in `/`, `frontend/`, and `backend/`. run `npm ci` in all three of these folders to download the appropriate node modules.

+## python

+create a virtual environment: in `backend/`, do `python -m venv python_venv`. therein, this can be activated using `source python_venv/bin/activate` and deactivated using `deactivate`. after activating, install the dependencies using `pip install -r requirements.txt`.

+## database

+inside of `backend/database/`, run `node init.js` to initialize the sqlite database. use `one-time-operations.js` therein for one-off database operations.

+# API keys

 this uses a `.env` file in the root, with _no_ sensitive content (so it's present in the repo). it also uses a `backend/.env` file, which should look like: